All Episodes

 What are we trying to destroy?

-It reminds me what Fred Barnes said, who's also part of this inside the Beltway Cabal on Britt Hume show on Tuesday night.
+It reminds me what Fred Barnes said, who's also part of this inside the Beltway cabal on Britt Hume show on Tuesday night.

-He said Limbaugh and his crowd at the end of the day don't have any votes, so it doesn't matter.
+He said, Limbaugh and his crowd at the end of the day don't have any votes, so it doesn't matter.

 Don't have any votes.

-The way of treating us as inconsequential.
+The way of treating us is inconsequential.

 I guess they misunderstand the motive of the program here.